fengjixuchui/IPAForce/README.md

 # IPAForce

+#### Code Sign May Crash With Release App, In That Case, Sign It Yourself.

 #### Description
 A project for lazy man to reverse engineering.
 This project was setup at 2018.9.25 and taking its develop by a student.